 Other disciplinary action may consist of a two-week suspension by both the card user and the card owner.
 Multiple offenses may result in a month-long suspension and/or referral to student conduct.

-All patrons and guests of the LRSSWC must be 17 years of age, exception for any currently enrolled CU Denver students under the age of 17.
+All patrons and guests of the LRS-SWC must be 17 years of age, exception for any currently enrolled CU Denver students under the age of 17.

 Children of CU Denver students may be permitted in Level 1 or Level 2 Lounges on a case-by-case basis as approved by a Facility Supervisor or WRS Professional Staff.